 Ovarian Cancer Treatment

-Most patients with ovarian cancer will undergo a combined treatment of surgery and chemotherapy (and, in some cases, targeted therapy).
+Most patients with ovarian cancer will undergo a combined treatment of surgery and medications, including chemotherapy and, in some cases, targeted therapy.

 At Siteman Cancer Center, our team of Washington University gynecologic oncologists understand that every patient is unique.
-They will design a personalized treatment plan for you, taking into account not only the type, stage and even genetic profile of your cancer, but also your age, your desires for future fertility and your overall health.
+They will design a personalized treatment plan for you, taking into account, not only the type, stage, and even genetic profile of your cancer, but also your age, desires for future fertility, and your overall health.

-Many patients at Siteman receive treatment through clinical trials.
-These research studies give patients access to new therapies, some that may even lead to better outcomes than the current standard of care.
+Many patients at Siteman receive treatment through clinical trials, research studies evaluating new drugs and procedures.
+Trials give patients access to new therapies, some that may even lead to better outcomes than the current standard of care.
 Siteman offers more clinical trials than any other facility in the region.
-If there is a particular trial that could be a good fit for you, your care team will be sure to discuss it with you.
+Ask about clinical trials you can join, and mention any you think you could be a candidate for.
+Your physicians will have a conversation with you if they think a particular trial could be a good fit and welcome your input.

-We understand that you will probably have many questions and concerns as you go through treatment for ovarian cancer.
+We understand that you probably have many questions and concerns as you go through treatment for ovarian cancer.
 There is no question too small or simple to ask.
-Your care team – your physicians, nurse coordinators, and other support personnel – will be with you every step of the way.
+Your care team – your physicians, nurse practitioner, nurse coordinators, and other support personnel – will be with you every step of the way, ready to help.

 Surgery for ovarian cancer